altsan/os2-wnnim/README.md

 ANPM.
 Alternatively, you can install it manually using the following steps:

 1. Place `wnnhook.dll` and `wnnim.exe` together in a directory of your choice.

 2. Place the `rk` directory and its contents somewhere.

-Edit your CONFIG.SYS file and define the environment variable `ROMKAN_TABLE` as the fully- qualified path to either the `modew` or `modec` file (see below for the difference) in this directory.
-(Reboot after updating CONFIG.SYS.)
+   You can put these files into `%UNIXROOT%\usr\lib\wnn\ja_JP\rk`, which is created by the FreeWnn installer (or in `ja_JP\rk` under whatever path is defined by the environment variable %WNNLIB%, if set).
+If you do this, note that the file `1B_TOUPPER` is identical to the one included with FreeWnn, and can be omitted in this case (the other files, however, are required).
+If you put the files in this location, then edit your CONFIG.SYS file and add the line `SET ROMKAN_TABLE=modew`.

+   If you put these files in any location other than the above, then edit CONFIG.SYS and add the line `SET ROMKAN_TABLE=<rk_path>\modew`, where `<rk_path>` is the fully-qualified path to the files.

+   *Note:* In either case, you can specify `modec` instead of `modew` in the aforementioned ROMKAN_TABLE value.
+Doing so will change the romaji input configuration slightly -- see below for the differences.

+   Reboot after updating CONFIG.SYS.

 3. Create a program object for `wnnim.exe` if you desire.

+#### `modew` vs `modec`

 Two different configuration files for romaji-to-kanji input conversion are provided.
 You can choose which one to use, according to your preference: